mnevison/milestone-p1/README.md

    - While these issues are not necessarily "bugs", it was something that took up quite a bit of development time.
 I finally stuck to using flexbox, with a combination of flex-direction and flex-wrap to aid in responsiveness.

 3. Scrolling bug.

    - I had an issue with vertical scroll bars showing up across all pages bar the home page.

    ![scroll-bug](https://github.com/mnevison/milestone-p1/blob/d4dc41feadfa32ad558d734ccfe85e5c752b2f2a/assets/docs/scroll-bug.png)

    - The issue was caused by accidentally applying styling to my generic "container" class.
 This caused additional margins and padding to appear where they weren't intended to be.

-## Known Bugs
+### Known Bugs

 - The only bug that still persists on the site is with my "form" element on my contacts page.
 I wanted the user to be able to input some information and a response would appear in a different tab with acknowledgement of the submission.

 ![form-bug](https://github.com/mnevison/milestone-p1/blob/f0ee4deaf8b4bb4b0e4f3253293c4c727086892d/assets/docs/form-bug.png)

+---

+## Credits

+### Code Used

+- I was struggling with an idea for my project cards.
+I did a search on Google and came across [this](https://codepen.io/Incorr3ct/pen/ExvYJvN) submission on Codepen.
+I used some of the elements from the card and applied my own stylings, padding etc making it fit with the site.

+- I wanted a more responsive navbar for smaller screens.
+My mentor suggested a hamburger menu for this.
+Most hamburger menu information I looked at required JavaScript, but I found [this tutorial](https://www.youtube.com/watch?v=8QKOaTYvYUA&t=2221s) video on YouTube and followed along with this.

+### Page Content

+- The paragraph content for the Home page was taken from [this site](https://www.resumebuilder.com/full-stack-developer-resume-examples/) to replace the Lorem I had there originally.
+- Content from the rest of the site was added by myself.

+### Media

+- Although it is no longer in use, I would like to give credit to user @starline over on Freepik for the [background image](https://www.freepik.com/free-vector/matrix-style-binary-code-digital-falling-numbers-blue-background_24600855.htm#fromView=search&page=1&position=12&uuid=f3a21a98-cbd2-45e2-ba34-23210db7aaf8) I initially had on the site.

+### Acknowledgements

+I would like to give special acknowledgement to:

+- UCP-15 Discord - For always providing feedback on my project.
+- Jubril Akolade - My Code Institute mentor.